 Artist: Isabelle Scheltjens

 Clockwise from top/left: 1.
-Powder coated steel layered & bent.
-2. Polymer, pigment with formed aluminum and all manner of randomness oozing; by Miles Jaffe.
+Powder coated steel - layered & bent.
+2. Polymer, pigment and formed aluminum with all manner of randomness oozing; by Miles Jaffe.
 3. This was one of my favorite artists, Sip Tshun Ng, a Florida resident who uses pencils to adorn his illustrations.
 Stunningly simple.
 4. Enormous wall installation by Gregor Hildebrandt of cut and mounted vinyl records.

 Wynwood Walls and Beyond: Seriously, you'd be hard pressed to find a surface in the Wynwood neighborhood that isn't painted with a remarkable work of art.
 I don't know enough about the area's history to know if the explosion of art coincided with Basels' annual fair.
 If you have any insight on this I'd love to hear your comments.
 It's the best urban canvas I've ever come across!